 The system is controlled by our CODE-NF software which allows to compute various technical data from measured spectra like color coordinates or integral transmittance and reflectance values.
 As an option you can upgrade to the full CODE software package which allows to obtain film thickness and optical constant values based on physical modelling.

-In order to record high quality spectra the operators need to execute a few commands only.
-Both CODE-NF and CODE are very flexible concerning user interfaces.
-We recommend to provide large buttons for dark, reference and sample measurements.
-You can save measured spectra manually or automatically to folders or a MySQL database.
+In order to record high quality spectra the operators need to execute a few commands only – the system provides a user interface which offers the necessary functions.
+Both CODE-NF and CODE are very flexible concerning user interfaces and script-driven automations.
+You can save measured spectra manually or automatically to files in folders or to a MySQL or Microsoft SQL server database.